Ciclovía: Indonesia

-Jakarta hosts a Car-Free Day (CFD) event every Sunday on Jalan Sudirman and Jalan MH Thamrin, two of the city's main thoroughfares, from 6am to 11am.
+Jakarta hosts a Car-Free Day (CFD) event every Sunday on Jalan Sudirman and Jalan MH Thamrin, two of the city's main thoroughfares, from 6 am to 11 am.
 Pedestrians and cyclists are free to exercise in the streets and sidewalks (which are normally blocked due to illegally parked motorcycles and food stalls) with more than 100,000 people participating each Sunday.
 CFD was started in 2007 under the Fauzi Bowo administration and signed into regulation as a twice monthly event in 2010 and as a weekly public event in 2012.
 Activities taking place on CFD must conform to one of four main themes: Sports, Health, Environment, and Cultural Arts.
-CFD was suspended on March 15, 2020 due to the COVID-19 pandemic.
-It was reopened on June 21, 2020 to allow people to exercise only (street vendors were banned), but closed down again due to crowds not maintaining proper social distancing outdoors.
+CFD was suspended on March 15, 2020, due to the COVID-19 pandemic.
+It was reopened on June 21, 2020, to allow people to exercise only (street vendors were banned), but closed down again due to crowds not maintaining proper social distancing outdoors.

 Malaysia

-Kuala Lumpur hosts a Car-Free Morning event on the first and third Sunday of every month from 7am to 9am starting at Dataran DBKL.
+Kuala Lumpur hosts a Car-Free Morning event on the first and third Sunday of every month from 7 am to 9 am starting at Dataran DBKL.
 The streets of Kuala Lumpur's Golden Triangle (the city's main business and shopping district) are closed to vehicles to allow pedestrians and cyclists to utilize the space for exercising, skating, and cycling.
-The program was introduced on September 22, 2013 and has around 3,000 at participants each event.
+The program was introduced on September 22, 2013, and has around 3,000 at participants each event.
 The event is sponsored by many companies including the title sponsor, OCBC Bank, which provides 140 free bikes for participants to use on a first-come, first-served basis.

 Mexico

-Mexico City has several circuits, the most important runs 59 kilometers from Polanco to Fierro del Toro; more information at the government's website.
-Guadalajara also has almost 60 kilometers of ciclovia routes named "Vía RecreActiva" (RecreActive Way) and growing established for use on Sundays 08:00 to 14:00.
+Mexico City has several circuits, the most important runs 59 km from Polanco to Fierro del Toro.
+Guadalajara has almost 60 km of ciclovia routes named "Vía RecreActiva" and growing established for use on Sundays 8:00 to 14:00.
 Every Sunday morning, Morelia's Centro Historico is a ciclovia route.